Skip to main content

 System burning

-The RDK suite currently provides the Ubuntu 20.04/22.04 system image, which supports desktop graphical interaction.
+The RDK suite currently provides the Ubuntu 20.04/22.04 system images, which support desktop graphical interaction.

 Image download